Vincent Joseph Hines: Biography

 Vincent Hines was born on September 14, 1912, in New Haven, Connecticut.
-He was ordained to the priesthood in Paris for the Archdiocese of Hartford on May 2, 1937, by Cardinal Jean Verdier.
-He joined the US Army Chaplain Corps in 1942 and served in France after the Normandy invasion; Hines received a Bronze Star medal.
+He was ordained to the priesthood at the Saint Sulpice Seminary in Issy-les-Moulineaux, France, for the Archdiocese of Hartford on May 2, 1937, by Cardinal Jean Verdier.
+After the American entry into World War II in 1941, Hines joined the US Army Chaplain Corps in 1942.
+He served in France after the 1944 Normandy invasion; Hines received a Bronze Star medal.

 Bishop of Norwich

-On November 27, 1959, Hines was appointed the second bishop of the Diocese of Norwich by Pope John XXIII.
+On November 27, 1959, Hines was appointed the second bishop of Norwich by Pope John XXIII.
 He received his episcopal consecration on March 17, 1960, from Archbishop Henry O'Brien, with Bishops Bernard Flanagan and John Hackett serving as co-consecrators.

-During his tenure, Hines led a $1 million fundraising campaign for schools in the diocese.
-He build Xavier High School in Middletown, Connecticut, for boys in 1963 and Mercy High School, also in Middletown, for girls in 1965.
-He also named the first nun to head a diocesan school system in Connecticut, and established a retirement program for priests.
+During his tenure, Hines led a $1 million fundraising campaign for the diocesan schools.
+He built Xavier High School for boys in Middletown, Connecticut, in 1963 and Mercy High School for girls, also in Middletown, in 1965.
+Hines also named the first religious sister to head a diocesan school system in Connecticut, and established a retirement program for priests.
 Hines attended the Second Vatican Council in Rome from 1962 to 1965.

+Retirement and death

-On June 5, 1975, Pope Paul VI accepted Hines' resignation as bishop of the Diocese of Norwich.
-He then spent his retirement serving as chaplain to the School Sisters of Notre Dame in Norwich.
+On June 5, 1975, Pope Paul VI accepted Hines' resignation as bishop of Norwich.
+He spent his retirement serving as chaplain to the School Sisters of Notre Dame in Norwich.
 Vincent Hines died in Hartford at St. Francis Hospital and Medical Center on April 23, 1990, at age 77.